|

 The Personnel Armor System Ground Troops (PASGT) helmet was developed in the 1970s as a replacement for the M1 steel helmet.
 This helmet was first used in combat during the 1983 Grenada invasion and remains in service today.

-This particular example features a desert combat cover of the style used in the First Gulf War in 1991.
+This particular example features a desert combat cover of the style used in the early 1980s.

 | ||||||||||||